-- WHEREAS, COVID-19 vaccines are now widely available at no cost to all eligible North Carolinians who wish to receive one, and all eligible North Carolinians are encouraged to get vaccinated; and - WHEREAS, the state has mounted a robust vaccination effort to distribute the state's allocated supply of COVID-19 vaccines authorized by the Food and Drug Administration ("FDA") to all people living in or spending significant time in North Carolina; and - WHEREAS, North Carolinians have made great progress in getting vaccinated, and every day, more North Carolinians are protected from this deadly disease; and - WHEREAS, as of the date of this Executive Order, forty-six percent (46%) of the state's population over age eighteen (18) is fully vaccinated, and fifty-one percent (51%) of the state's population over age eighteen (18) is partially vaccinated; and - WHEREAS, as of the date of this Executive Order, over seventy-five percent (75%) of the state's population age sixty-five (65) and older is fully vaccinated, and over seventy-nine percent (79%) of the state's population age sixty-five (65) and older is partially vaccinated; and
+WHEREAS, COVID-19 vaccines are now widely available at no cost to all eligible North Carolinians who wish to receive one, and all eligible North Carolinians are encouraged to get vaccinated; and

+WHEREAS, the state has mounted a robust vaccination effort to distribute the state's allocated supply of COVID-19 vaccines authorized by the Food and Drug Administration ("FDA") to all people living in or spending significant time in North Carolina; and

+WHEREAS, North Carolinians have made great progress in getting vaccinated, and every day, more North Carolinians are protected from this deadly disease; and

+WHEREAS, as of the date of this Executive Order, fifty percent (50%) of the state's population over age eighteen (18) is fully vaccinated, and fifty-four percent (54%) of the state's population over age eighteen (18) is at least partially vaccinated; and

+WHEREAS, as of the date of this Executive Order, over seventy-eight percent (78%) of the state's population age sixty-five (65) and older is fully vaccinated, and over eighty-one percent (81%) of the state's population age sixty-five (65) and older is partially vaccinated; and

-New Public Health Guidance for Fully Vaccinated People
+Public Health Guidance for Fully Vaccinated People

-- WHEREAS, over the course of the pandemic, North Carolina's public health experts have gained enhanced knowledge of the COVID-19 virus, including a better understanding of what settings and activities pose the greatest risk of transmitting the virus, and what mitigation strategies are most effective to curb spread; and - WHEREAS, on May 13, 2021, the U.S. Centers for Disease Control and Prevention ("CDC") issued new Interim Public Health Recommendations for Fully Vaccinated People; and - WHEREAS, the new CDC recommendations advise that currently authorized vaccines in the United States are highly effective at protecting vaccinated people against symptomatic and severe COVID-19; and - WHEREAS, the new CDC recommendations advise that a growing body of evidence suggests that fully vaccinated people are less likely to transmit COVID-19 to others; and - WHEREAS, based on this evidence, the new CDC recommendations advise that "[i]ndoor and outdoor activities pose minimal risk to fully vaccinated people," and that in most settings, "fully vaccinated people can resume activities without wearing face coverings or physically distancing"; and - WHEREAS, the new CDC guidance indicates that the Face Covering requirement and social distancing requirements can be lifted for fully vaccinated people; and - WHEREAS, more than half of all North Carolinians have now received one vaccination dose, and North Carolina is on track to have more and more people be fully vaccinated and at low risk from the disease; and - WHEREAS, given current obstacles, distinguishing between vaccinated and unvaccinated North Carolinians raises enforcement concerns for law enforcement, businesses, and employers; and

-WHEREAS, in the totality of these circumstances, the undersigned has determined that at this time the Face Covering requirement should be lifted in most settings, and the capacity restrictions, and social distancing requirements should be lifted for all settings; and
+WHEREAS, over the course of the pandemic, North Carolina's public health experts have gained enhanced knowledge of the COVID-19 virus, including a better understanding of what settings and activities pose the greatest risk of transmitting the virus, and what mitigation strategies are most effective to curb spread; and

+WHEREAS, on May 13, 2021, the U.S. Centers for Disease Control and Prevention ("CDC") issued new Interim Public Health Recommendations for Fully Vaccinated People; and

+WHEREAS, the CDC recommendations advise that currently authorized vaccines in the United States are highly effective at protecting vaccinated people against symptomatic and severe COVID-19; and

+WHEREAS, the CDC recommendations advise that a growing body of evidence suggests that fully vaccinated people are less likely to transmit COVID-19 to others; and

+WHEREAS, based on this evidence, the CDC recommendations advise that "[i]ndoor and outdoor activities pose minimal risk to fully vaccinated people," and that in most settings, "fully vaccinated people can resume activities without wearing face coverings or physically distancing"; and

+- WHEREAS, the CDC guidance indicates that the Face Covering requirement and social distancing requirements can be lifted for fully vaccinated people in most settings; and - WHEREAS, more than half of all North Carolinians have now received one vaccination dose, and North Carolina is on track to have more and more people be fully vaccinated and at low risk from this severe disease; and - WHEREAS, given current obstacles, distinguishing between vaccinated and unvaccinated North Carolinians raises enforcement concerns for law enforcement, businesses, and employers; and - WHEREAS, in Executive Order No. 215 the undersigned determined that the Face Covering requirement should be lifted in most settings, and the capacity restrictions and social distancing requirements should be lifted for all settings; and - WHEREAS, for the reasons stated herein, the undersigned determines it is reasonable and necessary to continue the measures of Executive Order No. 215, subject to the modifications herein; and